robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-5-mentor-materials.md

 #### Focused development area

-- Teacher decides with a colleague the behaviours they expect of pupils and communicates and demonstrates these visible behaviours to pupils, linking them to the school's culture and values.
+- Teacher decides with a colleague the behaviours they expect of pupils and communicates and demonstrates these visible behaviours to pupils, linking them to the school’s culture and values.
 - Teacher looks for and reinforces positive behaviours by acknowledging them in pupils.
 - Teacher reminds pupils of their behavioural expectations to pre-empt low-level disruption.